“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 The PCR- polymerase chain reaction is a temperature-dependent process of DNA amplification.
 The machine used in the PCR technique is known as a Thermocycler.
 Let’s understand each terminology properly.

 The word PCR is made up of Polymerase– Taq DNA polymerase + chain– cyclic reaction + reaction– biological activity.
 Taq DNA polymerase governed cyclic reaction is known as PCR.

 Thermocycler: The machine thermocycler provides various temperatures for each step to complete.
-Denaturation, annealing, and extension of DNA occur at different temperature thus the machine is known as a thermocycler.
-The overview of every PCR cycle at various temperature is given below,
+Denaturation, annealing, and extension of DNA occur at different temperatures thus the machine is known as a thermocycler.
+The overview of every PCR cycle at various temperatures is given below,

 “A common genetic tool- a laboratory technique used to obtain multiple copies of target DNA fragments using Taq DNA polymerase in a temperature-dependent reaction is called a PCR- a polymerase chain reaction.”

 Theoretically, the definition of the PCR can be as stated,

 “PCR is a technique in which using the dNTPs, primers, Taq DNA polymerase, and template DNA, artificial gene synthesis can be done.”